Malibu Boats: History

 In 2009, Jack Springer became CEO of Malibu.
 Under Springer's direction, Malibu established the Axis Wake Research brand, and relocated the executive headquarters to the production facility in Loudon, Tennessee, due to the proximity of that location to the larger freshwater marine manufacturing industry.
 Malibu later "decided to concentrate its boat manufacturing to Loudon", also moving its customer service, finance, procurement and human resources operations there.
 As of 2012, Malibu had 325 employees in Loudon, had received 19 "Boat of the Year" awards and 31 "Product Excellence" awards, and accounted for 30 percent of the worldwide towboat market.

 A new entity, Malibu Boats Inc., was formed on November 1, 2013, as the holding company for Malibu's operations.
 The company then had an IPO on the New York Stock Exchange in January 2014.
 It "began trading on the NASDAQ at a price of $14 a share", yielding "an initial market capitalization of more than $300 million".
 In mid-2014, Malibu acquired "all of the equity interests of the Malibu Boats licensee in Australia", while assuring regional interests that boats would continue to be manufactured in Australia, with the possibility that the Australian production facility could become Malibu's producer for the entire Asian market.
 As of 2017, Malibu had "grown to over 500 employees in Tennessee and nearly 600 worldwide".
 In July 2017, Malibu acquired competitor Cobalt Boats in a deal "valued at $130 million", with Malibu maintaining Cobalt's manufacturing operations in Neodesha, Kansas, and adding Cobalt CEO Paxson St. Clair to its board of directors.
 In September 2017, Malibu CEO Jack Springer was named the Boating Industry Mover & Shaker of the Year.

 In 2018 Malibu Boats acquired Pursuit Boats from S2 Yachts.
 Pursuit offers of 15 models of offshore, dual console and center console boats.
 The saltwater outboard fishing market is one of the largest and fastest growing segments in the marine industry.

+On July 18, 2024, Steven D. Menneto was appointed as the company's Chief Executive Officer, effective August 5, 2024.

 Brands

-Malibu has maintained two major brands in the industry, Malibu Boats and Axis Wake, and as of 2017, has acquired the competing Cobalt Boats brand.
+Malibu has maintained two major brands in the industry, Malibu Boats and Axis Wake, and in 2017, acquired the Cobalt Boats brand.